shishengjia/Note/Review-C/README.md

-#Review-JAVA
+#Review-C
-aim to review the basic knowledge of JAVA
+aim to review the basic knowledge of C